varkaria/gulag-translatition/README.md

 Discord server at the top of the README, we now have a bit of a community!

 - Fork this project
-- add branch language you want to translate and clone it!!
+- Add branch language you want to translate and clone it!!
-- make pull request from your repo to this repo
+- Make pull request from your repo to this repo
-- let's go to translate it in templates.pot
+- Let's go to translate it in templates.pot
-- when finished your translate just save it
+- When finished your translate just save it
 - ```pybabel init -i templates.pot -d translations -l (what language you translate it like en, th, es)``` in your repo dir
-- push your work in your branch
+- Push your work in your branch

 and that's it!!